 telling them the truth or not.
 Instead he alighted up to the kebab shop door.
 “Right,

 so dinner will be on me then,” he declared and headed in.

 “A booty-call, yes,” Sherlock nodded.

-“I don’t know if I want to let him forget that just yet,” John said, laughing.
+“I don’t know if I want to let him forget that just yet,”